-These chocolate dipped peanut butter hearts are a low-carb, gluten-free (mini) version of Reese’s peanut butter hearts, but without added sugars or mystery ingredients.
+These chocolate dipped peanut butter hearts are a low-carb, gluten-free (mini) version of Reese’s peanut butter hearts, free of added sugars.

 For a little more sweetness, you can use a honey peanut butter or mix in a teaspoon of maple syrup.